wil3/gymfc/README.md

 # Getting Started

-The simpilist environment can be created with,
+The simplest environment can be created with,

 ```python
 from gymfc.envs.fc_env import FlightControlEnv